Read here about the origins of KIMAA in Kyokushin with Sosai Mas Oyama, the years after, and affiliation with Sensei Tetsuhiro Hokama in Kobudo:

 This he did and continued to travel to Japan to train with Sosai.
 In 1992 he was graded in Japan by Sosai at a Branch Chiefs’ training camp in Yugawara to the rank of 5th Dan.

-His trip to Japan to train with Sosai Oyama was in 1993 when he was accompanied by Shihan Cunningham who was at that time graded to 3rd Dan by Sosai.
-During this period, Shihan Lipman was regularly teaching at a dozen dojos across Sydney, and managing more.
+His trip to Japan to train with Sosai Oyama was in 1993 when he was accompanied by Shihan Rick Cunningham who was at that time graded to 3rd Dan by Sosai.
+During this period, Hanshi Howard was regularly teaching at a dozen dojos across Sydney, and managing more.

-On New Years Day of 1994 when Shihan rang Sosai to wish him a Happy New Year.
+On New Years Day of 1994 when Hanshi rang Sosai to wish him a Happy New Year.
 Sosai asked him to return to Japan all expenses paid to spend a week with him.
-Shihan Lipman did this in early January and spent a week together with Sosai.
-There was no training, simply lots of meals and discussions together, this was to be the last time Shihan saw Sosai as he passed away in April of 1994.
+Hanshi Howard did this in early January and spent a week together with Sosai.
+There was no training, simply lots of meals and discussions together, this was to be the last time Hanshi saw Sosai as he passed away in April of 1994.

 This was a very special week in the company of a very special man and one which will never be forgotten.